ReconCycle/reconcycle.github.io/docs/urdf_converter/converting_with_ros.rst

-The prepared step file is turned to the corresponding ROS package containing URDF like this:
+The prepared step file is converted to the corresponding ROS package containing URDF with the following Docker command:

 .. code-block:: bash

     docker run  -v ~/input_step_files:/input_step_files -v ~/output_ros_urdf_packages:/output_ros_urdf_packages  --rm ghcr.io/reconcycle/urdf-from-step:latest roslaunch urdf_from_step build_urdf_from_step.launch step_file_path:="/input_step_files/robot_arm.step" urdf_package_name:="robot_arm"

-Its normal tha node dies: REQUIRED process [urdf_creator-2] has died! process has finished cleanly
+It is normal for the node to die after execution: REQUIRED process [urdf_creator-2] has died! process has finished cleanly

-Run builed package
+Run created package
 ----------------------

 The created package needs to be added to the catkin workspace for building, sourcing, and launching: